sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/index.md

 Extract free text from unstructured documents using large language model (LLM)-based SenseML methods.
 For example, extract information from legal paragraphs in contracts and leases, or results from research papers.

-These methods are low-code alternatives to [layout-based methods](doc:methods) for structured documents, for example, tax documents or insurance forms.
+These methods are alternatives to [layout-based methods](doc:methods) for structured documents, for example, tax documents or insurance forms.

 The following topics describe how to author LLM-based methods using the JSON editor.
 For information about authoring LLM-based methods using a visual editor, see [Prompt tips](doc:prompt-tips).